bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Sjors: 00:10:33

-Yeah, so the solution there is to put the hash, sorry, put the *signature *in a separate place inside the transaction that, as far as old nodes are concerned, doesn't even exist.
+Yeah, so the solution there is to put the signature in a separate place inside the transaction that, as far as old nodes are concerned, doesn't even exist.
 And you still refer back to other transactions by the original data.
 So the original, basically the original part of the transaction, that still creates the hash.
 And the signature is this new data and you do not use it to create a hash.

 Aaron: 00:10:58